Social Anxiety Therapy in San Jose

 Social anxiety can be very specific—like speaking in meetings, making phone calls, or introducing yourself—or it can affect almost every interaction.
 Common examples include attending social gatherings, talking to authority figures, giving presentations, or going on dates.
 No matter the form it takes, social anxiety erodes confidence and makes ordinary situations feel like high-stakes tests.

 Social anxiety doesn’t look the same for everyone.
-For some, it shows up in almost every interaction, while for others it’s tied to specific situations like speaking in front of a group or dating.
-I work with a wide range of social anxiety struggles, including:
+For you, it may show up in almost every interaction or it might be tied to specific situations like speaking in front of a group or dating.
+Do you have any of these types of social anxiety?

-Living with social anxiety can feel exhausting, like you’re always under a spotlight.
+Living with social anxiety in San Jose and California can feel exhausting, like you’re always under a spotlight.
 It’s more than just being shy—it can affect how you think, feel, and connect with others.
 You might recognize yourself in some of these symptoms:

 -